Changissnz/selfinterest/README.md

 ideology, true, and are indicative of a justice in understanding from the top, the pinnacle that is human design and will short from the level of God, to the bottom that is individualized accountings.
-The naive and active approach is to participate and engage in activity without knowledge of definition that describes the characteristics of the pertaining human beings.
+The naive and active approach is to participate and engage in activity without knowledge of definition that describes the characteristics of the pertaining human beings, an approach that yields less of a mental burden from instance to next instance of time.